DexterHuang/CyberCodeOnline/tutorial/Combat.md

 ![Neaby enemies](../resources/desktop-tutorial/nearbyenemies.png)

 Click on any of the listed enemies to enter combat.
-When in a dungeon, clicking on a bad guy, represented by a '@' will draw you into combat with it.
+When in a dungeon, clicking on an enemy, represented by a '@' will draw you into combat with it.

 There are different options that you can choose during a combat.